lab11/socitrack/software/module/README.md

 I2C API
 -------

-The interface between the host and TriPoint is described in `firmware/API.md`.
+The interface between the host and module is described in `firmware/API.md`.